Saturday, May 17, 2025

 Room: TBD

-This session will focus on the highest, wisest, and safest use of Non-steroidal anti-inflammatory drugs in dogs and cats.
+This session will focus on the highest, wisest, and safest use of non-steroidal anti-inflammatory drugs in dogs and cats.
 A focus will be on safe and appropriate (and inappropriate) use.

 Learning Objectives: